0atman/noboilerplate/scripts/38-autism.md

     - means that it's a normal part of being human.
     - Just as some people are introverts or extroverts, or a visual learner or an auditory learner, doesn't mean one is inherently better than the other.
     - And so it follows that autitsic thinking isn't inherently better or worse than more neurotypical ways of thinking.
+    - This is how I think of Autism.
 - Is it a Superpower?
     - someone with highly specialised interests and tendencies to withdraw from society used to be called a genius, a savant, a brilliant artist
     - But this definition troubles me, as I think it can minimise the problems people face by focussing on the advantages and utility of the condition.